estudos-fiap-ian/terraform-infra/GITHUB_ACTIONS_SETUP.md

 You need to configure the following secrets in your GitHub repository:

-1. Go to your GitHub repository
+1. Go to your GitHub repository.
 2. Navigate to Settings → Secrets and variables → Actions
 3. Add the following repository secrets: